NetApp/harvest/docs/configure-eseries.md

 - Each subsequent poll reads only the events between the last cursor position and the new tip.
 - A series is exported only for the poll in which its event is read.
 Once the cursor moves past it, the event is not retained on later polls.
 - If the array purges events before the collector reads them, the collector logs a warning and realigns the cursor to the new range start; the missed events cannot be recovered.
+- If the MEL sequence counter rolls back (for example after a controller replacement or log reset), the collector logs a warning and resets the cursor to the start of the new range.

 ### EseriesMel Parameters